jamesgorrie/engineering-manager/self-onboarding-plan.md

-Check what my product resopnsibilities are - with product and team to not overstep on places others want to progress
+Check what my product responsibilities are - with product and team to not overstep on places others want to progress

 Have a checklist or set of tests of what a healthy, high-performing team looks like, check against it every week